11x-dev/hint-button-bug/README.md

 This was a real bug from a real production codebase!
 Feel free to use any resources you want on this coding challenge, have fun!

+Enjoyed the challenge?
+Give this repo a ⭐️ to help others find it too!

 ![Hint button showing red squares on board](https://res.cloudinary.com/dxq77puhi/image/upload/v1749016613/Hint_bug_screenshot_1_11xdev_kfntqf.png)

 ![Hint button hiding squares on board](https://res.cloudinary.com/dxq77puhi/image/upload/v1749016615/Hint_bug_screenshot_2_11xdev_tbasui.png)